-- In a medium skillet over medium heat, brown breakfast sausage, using a spoon or spatula to crumble meat as it cooks.
+- Preheat oven to 400ºF.
+In a medium skillet over medium heat, brown breakfast sausage, using a spoon or spatula to crumble meat as it cooks.
 Drain excess fat, then add 3 ounces of cream cheese to sausage and mix until cream cheese is melted into meat.

 - In a small bowl, mix together almond flour and baking powder, then set aside.
 In separate small bowl, whisk egg well, then set aside.

-- In a large microwavable bowl, combine mozzarella cheese and remaining 2 ounces of cream cheese, then microwave for 90 seconds.
-Stir, then return to the microwave in 30-second intervals until cheese is fully melted.
+- In a large, microwavable bowl, combine mozzarella cheese and remaining 2 ounces of cream cheese, then microwave for 90 seconds.
+Stir, then return to the microwave in 30-second increments until cheese is fully melted.